SayethWe/HeadpatBotV2/README.md

 `scope`: how large to search
 - Local: Server Only, includes the ratings of the waifus from polls
 - Global: All Waifus.
 - NotInServer: A list of all waifus in the global set that are not in the server.
 Essentially `Global` minus `Local`.

+### /gacha
+Family of gacha-game related commands

+##### /gacha roll `spend`
+Roll a random unclaimed waifu from the server polls to collect

+`spend` : number of tickets to spend.
+More tickets tends to get higher rated waifus

+##### /gacha collection
+See which waifus you've rolled

+### /tickets
+Economy-based tickets

+##### /tickets get
+See how many tickets you have

+### /poll
+Family of poll-related commands

+##### /poll start
+Begins a waifu poll.
+Posts an image collage of selected waifus, and creates buttons for approval-based voting.

+##### /poll end
+Manually end the most recent poll and calculate results

+##### /poll result `pollNum`
+Show the results graphs from any poll run after 4.2.0

+`pollNum` : index of the poll to get, where 0 is the first poll in the server.
+Defaults to the most recent poll.

 ### /manageWaifus
 command family for managing server waifus. seperate command group to support command permissioning